HALFpipe/ImputationProtocol/README.md

 <li>
 <p>
 Next, go to <code>/data/qc</code>, and run <code>enigma-qc</code> for your
 <code>.bed</code> file sets.
-This will drop any strand ambiguous SNPs and
+This will drop any strand ambiguous SNPs, then screen for low MAF, missingness and HWE, then remove duplicate SNPs (if
-screen for low MAF, missingness and HWE, then remove duplicate SNPs if necessary, and finally convert the data to sorted <code>.vcf.gz</code>
+necessary), and finally convert the data to sorted <code>.vcf.gz</code>
 format for imputation.
 </p>
 <p>